fbpx

 Peer-to-peer fundraising events offer your nonprofit the opportunity to engage your current supporters and deepen their relationship with your cause – which is crucial to raising your donor retention rate.

-You can provide a better experience for these fundraisers by:
+You can provide a better experience for fundraisers by:

 When you engage your current supporters, they’ll be more likely to stick around for the long haul, increasing both the amount of money they’ll contribute to your cause over the course of their lifetime and your nonprofit’s donor retention rate.